terrarium-earth/project-odyssey/docs/cadmus/admin-tools/tags.md

 # Tags

-Cadmus has a block and entity tag called `allows_claim_interactions`.
-Blocks and entities in this tag will be excluded from claim interaction rules.
-This is particular useful for grave mods as it allows players to pickup their graves inside claimed areas.
+Cadmus includes a block and entity tag called `allows_claim_interactions`.
+Blocks and entities included in this tag will be exempt from claim interaction rules.
+This is particularly useful for grave mods, as it enables players to pick up their graves within claimed areas.